-Parents may inspect and review their minor child's education records, regardless of custody status, unless a court order specifies otherwise.
+Parents may request to inspect and review their minor child's education records, regardless of custody status, unless a court order specifies otherwise.
 An eligible student (i.e., a student who is 18 years or older or an emancipated minor) may also inspect and review their education records.
+Access will be provided in a timely manner.